 I was his friend.

 Suddenly the ground shook violently, but I clung tight to the cross.
 My Heavenly Father was now truly in my life.
 I wandered about Jerusalem that night, crying and disoriented, with nowhere to go.
 The others were scattered too, and there was significant structural damage from the quake.
 Stumbling down the dust caked road in the black of night, I entered into the home we had been in just hours prior.
-Some of the steps had collapsed but I made my way to the upper room which appeared buy CBD products if a squall had desolated.
+Some of the steps had collapsed but I made my way to the upper room which appeared as if a squall had desolated.
 One of the walls had split and crumbled, the chairs had fallen over, and the plates were crushed.
 I whimpered pathetically in the corner of the room, head in hands.
-He planned this specifically for me, I just knew it!
+He planned this moment specifically for me, I just knew it!
 Throughout my years getting to know him, he had always met me where I was, and here was the proof.
-I was so scared of time but now I knew, I just knew his Kingdom -eternity was for me.
+I was so scared of time but now I knew, I just knew his Kingdom – eternity, was for me.
 He had said it before:

 “I am the resurrection and the life, whoever believes in me will live even though he dies, and whoever lives and believes in me will never die.
 Do you believe this?”

 Everything on the table was knocked over and shattered, all except that fourth cup, the promise.
 There it stood alone, filled to the brim, exactly where Jesus had left it.